- Oops!Something went wrong.Please try again later.

-Regular readers will know that we love our dividends at Simply Wall St, which is why it's exciting to see Ohio Valley Banc Corp.
-(NASDAQ:OVBC) is about to trade ex-dividend in the next 4 days.
-This means that investors who purchase shares on or after the 24th of October will not receive the dividend, which will be paid on the 10th of November.
+Ohio Valley Banc Corp.
+(NASDAQ:OVBC) is about to trade ex-dividend in the next four days.
+Ex-dividend means that investors that purchase the stock on or after the 28th of January will not receive this dividend, which will be paid on the 10th of February.

 When a company paid out less in dividends than it earned in profit, this generally suggests its dividend is affordable.
 The lower the % of its profit that it pays out, the greater the margin of safety for the dividend if the business enters a downturn.

 Companies that aren't growing their earnings can still be valuable, but it is even more important to assess the sustainability of the dividend if it looks like the company will struggle to grow.
 Investors love dividends, so if earnings fall and the dividend is reduced, expect a stock to be sold off heavily at the same time.
 That explains why we're not overly excited about Ohio Valley Banc's flat earnings over the past five years.
 Better than seeing them fall off a cliff, for sure, but the best dividend stocks grow their earnings meaningfully over the long run.